 The BACKOFF_TIMER Notify payload is used to indicate the value of the backoff timer.
 The BACKOFF_TIMER Notify payload type is 41041 (see clause 8.1.2.3).
 The length of the BACKOFF_TIMER Notify payload is 6 octets.

+NOTE: The ePDG can include a BACKOFF_TIMER Notify payload with any error type when needed.

 The BACKOFF_TIMER Notify payload is coded according to figure 8.2.9.1-1 and table 8.2.9.1-1.